 Toronto’s George Bell hit three home runs off of Kansas City starter Bret Saberhagen on April 4, 1988 to become the first player to do so in his team’s opener.
 Chicago Cubs outfielder Tuffy Rhodes was the next to accomplish this feat when he took New York Mets ace Dwight Gooden out of Wrigley Field three times exactly six years later.
 Rhodes’ power display was certainly unexpected, as he entered that game with just five home runs in four seasons and wound up with a total of 13 in 590 career at-bats.

 The most recent to go yard three times on Opening Day was Detroit’s Dimitri Young, who tamed Comerica Park with three home runs on April 4, 2005.
 Two of Young’s taters came off of Kansas City starter Jose Lima, while he victimized reliever Mike MacDougal with two outs in the bottom of the eighth for his third round-tripper.

-On Sunday, San Francisco Giants ace Madison Bumgarner wrote his name into the record book when he hit not one, but two home runs in Arizona.
+Last season, San Francisco Giants ace Madison Bumgarner wrote his name into the record book when he hit not one, but two home runs to open the season in Arizona.
 Even though the game was on Sunday, it still counts as Opening Day, making Bumgarner the first pitcher ever to go deep twice on the first day of the season.
 Bumgarner now has three home runs on Opening Day, breaking a tie with Hall of Famer Don Drysdale for the most by a pitcher, according to Elias Sports Bureau.
 Bumgarner, now in his ninth season, is no slouch at the plate as he’s now slugged 16 home runs in his career.